Mahender1166/Group-page-challenge/README.md

 - To use inline styles, add the style attribute to the relevant element.
 The style attribute can contain any CSS property.

+##Use of CSS

+Before CSS, nearly all presentational attributes of HTML documents were contained within the HTML markup.
+All font colors, background styles, element alignments, borders and sizes had to be explicitly described, often repeatedly, within the HTML.
+CSS lets authors move much of that information to another file, the style sheet, resulting in considerably simpler HTML.

+For example, headings (h1 elements), sub-headings (h2), sub-sub-headings (h3), etc., are defined structurally using HTML.
+In print and on the screen, choice of font, size, color and emphasis for these elements is presentational.

+Before CSS, document authors who wanted to assign such typographic characteristics to, say, all h2 headings had to repeat HTML presentational markup for each occurrence of that heading type.
+This made documents more complex, larger, and more error-prone and difficult to maintain.
+CSS allows the separation of presentation from structure.
+CSS can define color, font, text alignment, size, borders, spacing, layout and many other typographic characteristics, and can do so independently for on-screen and printed views.
+CSS also defines non-visual styles, such as reading speed and emphasis for aural text readers.
+The W3C has now deprecated the use of all presentational HTML markup.